LTUC/amman-dotnet-401d2/Curriculum/Class08/LAB.md

 ## To Submit this Assignment
 - Create a new repo on your personal GitHub account
 - Name your repo `Lab##-TITLE`
+- Create a branch named `NAME-LAB##`
-- write your code
+- Write your code
+- Commit often
-- push to your repository
+- Push to your repository
+- Create a pull request from your branch back your `master` branch.
-- submit a link to your Repo in canvas
+- Submit a link to your PR in canvas
+- Merge your PR back into master
 - Include a `README.md` (contents described below)

 ## Directions
-Provided is a JSON file that contains a data set of location information for properties in Manhatten.
+Provided is a JSON file that contains a data set of location information for properties in Manhattan.
 - Read in the file and answer the questions below
 - Use LINQ queries and Lambda statements (when appropriate) to find the answers.
+- Each question and answer should be outputted to the console.

 ## Setup
 - Add the data.json file to your solution root folder